Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Methods

 Going beyond the more standard metrics, we use Gradient-weighted Class Activation Mapping \citep[Grad-CAM;][]{selvaraju_grad-cam_2020}, an XAI technique that highlights sections of an input image that are important to the final prediction.
 Grad-CAM uses gradients from the final convolutional layers to highlight these influential regions so that they contain spatial information before it is lost in the fully connected layers.
 Understanding where in the image our CNN is basing its decisions can help us build trust in the model, both showing when it perceives an image ``correctly", and to see why it makes an incorrect decision when it does.
 Often, the decisions make sense when we can see what the CNN focused on.
 Grad-CAM can be activated to either the merger or nonmerger class for any input image.
 Activating a specific class shows which pixels are influential to that class, and not to other classes.

 Finally we apply Uniform Manifold Approximation and Projection \citep[UMAP;][]{mcinnes_umap_2020}, a dimensionality reduction method.
-We use it to visualize the high dimensional latent space of a fully connected layer in the CNN in only two dimensions.
+We use it to visualize the high dimensional latent space of \textbf{the final layer of the Zoobot encoder, before our custom classification head} in only two dimensions.
 Galaxies that the network deems similar will lie close to each other in UMAP space, and galaxies that the network deems different from each other will lie far apart.
 We can use the UMAP distribution along with the physical quantities associated with each galaxy (e.g., stellar mass, merger stage, SFR) to investigate how the network related different galaxies.